-- 5. Assess patients during a face-to-face interaction using a standard MCC assessment form provided by DHSP to determine what areas the MCC team can assist them with to optimize their health outcomes.
-Document the assessment in the DHSP data management system.
-The Medical Care Manager (MCM) and Patient Care Manager (PCM) shall conduct assessments together. - Acuity Determination A patient's acuity level is calculated when the assessment is entered into DHSP's data management system and determines the service intensity needed. - 7.
-Develop an integrated care plan (ICP) with information gathered from the assessment.
-This is a collaborative process between the Medical Care Manager, Patient Care Manager, and MCC patient. - 8.
+- 3. Assess patients as a team (PCM and MCM) during a face-to-face interaction using a standard MCC assessment form provided by DHSP.
+Document the assessment in the DHSP data management system. - 4.
+Calculate active MCC patients' acuity.
+A patient's acuity level is calculated when the assessment is entered into DHSP's data management system, and determines the service intensity needed. - 5.
+Develop an integrated care plan (ICP) with patient enrolled in MCC receiving an assessment.
+The ICP is a collaborative process between the Medical Care Manager, Patient Care Manager, and MCC patient and is informed by the assessment.
+The frequency of plan updates is, at a minimum, determined by patient acuity, as described in DHSP's MCC Guidelines, which can be found at: http://publichealth.lacounty.gov/dhsp/MCC.htm. - 6.
 Deliver brief interventions designed to promote behavior change and wellness for active MCC patients.
-All team members can deliver brief intervention sessions.
-Brief interventions shall focus on, but not be limited to: - Promoting Antiretroviral Therapy Adherence (ART) - Risk Reduction Counseling - Engagement in Care - Re-engagement in HIV care - Behavioral Health, and - Disclosure Assistance - 9.
+Brief interventions shall focus on, but not be limited to: - Promoting Antiretroviral Therapy Adherence (ART) - Risk Reduction Counseling - Re-engagement in HIV care - Behavioral Health, and - Disclosure Assistance - 7.
 Follow-up and monitor patients' progress.
-This includes maintaining contact with the patient to support their efforts in meeting the action steps and goals outlined in the ICP, such as linkages to, coordination of, and retention in HIV medical care and other support services. - 10.
-Reengage in Care those patients that are Lost to Follow-Up.
-This includes attempting to locate patients that have missed an HIV medical or MCC appointment.
-Locating patients may entail visiting the patient's last known address, contacting patents' other service providers, researching whether the patient is incarcerated, and other methods to bring the patient back into HIV care. - 11.
+This includes maintaining contact with the patient to support their efforts in meeting the action steps and goals outlined in the ICP, such as linkages to, coordination of, and retention in HIV medical care and other support services. - 8.
 Case conference among multidisciplinary team to ensure coordinated patient care and follow-up.
 Participants may include physicians, the MCC team, clinical nursing staff, mental health specialists, nutritionists, substance abuse treatment counselors, and others directly involved in the patient's care.